Guides

 A key component to your solar system is the battery.

-Cost and lifespan speak for themselves but DoD – defined as how much energy or charge can be used before the battery needs to be recharged – to explain: the higher the DoD percentage, the more electricity you have at your disposal from a fully charged battery.
+Cost and lifespan speak for themselves, but DoD (defined as how much energy or charge can be used before the battery needs to be recharged) is worth explaining.
+The higher the DoD percentage, the more electricity you have at your disposal from a fully charged battery.

 Saltwater batteries, on the other hand, contain no heavy metals like nickel-cadmium electrodes, and so are generally safe to dispose of with your recycling.